Read our updated policies and telehealth options to respond to COVID-19

 As a clinician, Cori-Ann works with all age ranges.
 She is skilled in working with individuals and family systems, including crisis intervention with children and families.
 Cori-Ann’s therapeutic approach is client-centered, integrating evidence-based modalities to best meet each client’s unique goals and needs throughout treatment.

 She has additional expertise and training in the modalities of solution-focused therapy, motivational interviewing, dialectical behavior therapy, and trauma-based therapies including EMDR.
 As Cori-Ann moves from community mental health to private practice, she takes a special interest in working with children and adolescents.
-Cori-Ann practices out of the Northwoods location.
+Cori-Ann practices out of the Northwoods location in-person and via telehealh.

 As a therapist, Beth is intuitive and relaxed.
 She believes in empowering her clients to define and move toward their goals in a positive, validating and collaborative atmosphere in which the client decides what feels safe and comfortable.
 She believes that counseling is most effective when it is the product of a safe therapeutic relationship based on trust and support.